Possible causes of low back pain during pregnancy:

 Drink more fluids, void more frequently, drink cranberry juice, etc. You get the idea.

-This is especially true if you tend are prone to urinary tract infections.
+This is especially true if you tend to be prone to urinary tract infections.
 The threshold for treating urinary tract infections during pregnancy is very low.

 If not treated properly they can result in kidney infections.